don-min/snake_ai/README.md

 • Created an automatic program that attempts to achieve the highest score in Snake

 • Implemented A* Pathfinding algorithm to find the optimum path of the snake
-• Discussed objectives and metrics in a report